Matching Church Ad Content with Your Target Audience Goals

 - Google Ads: Effective for people who are searching online for a church or a specific service.
 This is helpful for outreach beyond your social following.

 Trying a mix of platforms can give you more chances to get seen.
-Start small by placing ads on two places and compare the results.
 Use each platform’s strengths, and don’t just copy and paste across all channels.

 Keep in mind that types of ads must also adapt.
 What works visually and textually on Instagram might not suit the format of a Google search ad.
 Always test what feels natural for each outlet, and be open to little adjustments.